KMahoney/kmahoney.github.io/_posts/2016-09-17-consistency-consistently-undervalued.markdown

 One of the most important things you lose in both cases are transactions.
 Transactions have been around so long and are so mundane that I think many developers have forgotten why they are so useful.
-It is the technology that allows you to maintain invariants on your data.
+They can allow you to maintain invariants on your data.
 For example, you can say if A is present, so is B and C. I hope we can first agree that an application that can safely assume the presence A, B and C together will be simpler and less likely to have bugs than an application that has to handle any combination of A, B and C.

 ## User Profiles

-Here's a more concrete example: A user must have a profile.
+Here's a more concrete example of a constraint: A user must have a profile.
 With transactions you can create them both together like in this pseudo-python:

 {% highlight python %}
 # Either a user and profile are created together, or nothing is created